c3g/GenPipes/pipelines/dnaseq/README.md

 sym_link_final_bam
 ------------------
+Create sym link of final bam for delivery of data to clients.

 metrics_ngscheckmate
 --------------------
 NGSCheckMate is a software package for identifying next generation sequencing (NGS) data files from the same individual.